supertarto/ansible-glpi/README.md

 glpi_version: 9.4.5
 glpi_version_package: glpi-9.4.5.tgz
 ```
 Set to "true" if you want to perform the final installation automatically.
+It configure the database for the first time.
 Else, you'll have to end it with your web browser.
+Don't use it when you update and your database is already configured.
+The task will crash, cause it's not meant for update.
 ```yml
 glpi_auto_install: false
 ```